OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-26.md

 then I will act with furious hostility against you, and I will punish you sevenfold for your sins.

 ## Leviticus 26:29
-You will eat the flesh of your sons and the flesh of your daughters.
+You will consume the flesh of your sons and the flesh of your daughters.

 ## Leviticus 26:30
 I will destroy your high places, cut down your incense altars, and pile your remains on the lifeless forms of your idols, for My soul will loathe you.